 Paul Hammant's Blog: Principles of Containment

-Claim: The thing doing the containing can see the thing it is containing.
-The latter really only suspects it is contained, and can’t casually reach back to the container, unless the container configured it to do so.
+Claim: The thing doing the containing can see the component it is containing.
+The latter really only suspects it is contained, and cannot casually reach the container to interact with it explicitly, unless the container configured it to do so.
 Thus there is an implicit sandboxing at each container/contained boundary.

-I have four articles/exhibits I can think of:
+I have four exhibits I can think of:

 Think VMWare, Amazon EC2 instances, or the equivalent Digital Ocean (etc) things.
 Each needs a wholly-separate Operating System, and shares CPU, RAM and networking infrastructure with sibling VMs, but can’t casually discover the siblings, or reach into innards of the containing host operating system.
 The technology on the host that manages the guest VMs may expose file mounts, sockets servers and graphical resources, but the directionality is clear.
 Each VM can host a number of processes as a normal machine installed OS would have.